-Over the course of the last two and a half years, I have published more than 400 episodes of Developer Tea.
+Over the past several years, I've published hundreds of episodes of Developer Tea.
 There are many reasons I have been able to do this, but the one that is most compelling is what I call my “Go Space”.

 I can walk into this space, press about three buttons, and start recording.
 Any time I have an idea, this is where I go.
 Within a few minutes, I can have the idea translated into something valuable.